KhoaDang1903/Diwali-Sales-Analysis-Using-Python/README.md

 # 🛍️ Diwali Sales Analysis

-A data analytics project using Python to analyze Diwali sales data and uncover valuable business insights related to customer behavior, product performance, and regional trends.
+- A data analytics project using Python to analyze Diwali sales data and uncover valuable business insights related to customer behavior, product performance, and regional trends.
+- I used Python instead of Excel or Power BI for its flexibility, scalability, and ability to extract deeper, multi-dimensional insights from large datasets.

 ---